 Vishwa went to UK to pursue higher education last year.
 She had opened an NRO account on which her interest income was Rs.
 1,00,000.
 She checked her 26AS and found a TDS entry of Rs.
 30,900/- which was deducted from her interest income in NRO account.
 Vishwa does not have any other income in India.

 Since Vishwa’s status for the previous year is NRI, only the incomes earned or accrued by her in India shall be taxable in India.
 However, her total income comprises of only the interest income from the NRO account which is Rs.
 1,00,000.
 So, her total income is not taxable in India.
 But as we mentioned earlier that Interest earned in an NRO account will be applicable to TDS at the rate of 30.9% whereas the interest earned on an NRE account will be completely exempt.

 Since no tax is payable by her on her total income, Vishwa will have to claim the refund for the TDS deducted on her interest income.
-The refund can only be claimed by filing an Income tax return.
+The refund can only be claimed by filing an Income tax return on Income Tax Portal.

 In case of NRE account, both principal and interest are repatriable.
 Whereas in case of NRO account, only interest earned on principle is repatriable and not the principal amount itself.

 Interest earned in NRE account is not taxable in India.
 However, Interest earned in NRO account is taxable in India and will be liable for TDS.

 As per FEMA rules, the penalty for not converting resident account to an NRO account is up to 3 times the amount involved in it or Rs 2 lakh when the sum is not quantifiable.